What Your Farts Can Reveal About Your Health

 You always order the side of broccoli

 Or you eat a lot of beans, cabbage, cauliflower, Brussels sprouts, or bran—all good-for-you foods that contain fibre, which keeps your digestive system moving, helps regulate blood sugar and cholesterol levels and keep your weight in check.
-The less-than-ideal, somewhat-embarrassing, but can’t-help-it side effect: you fart after eating, which is a perfectly normal and healthy thing to do.
+The less-than-ideal side effect?
+You fart after eating, which is a perfectly normal and healthy thing to do.
 (If it makes you feel better, call it flatus—the medical term for farts.)
 That’s because your stomach and small intestine can’t absorb some of the carbohydrates—sugars, starches and fibre—in foods we eat.
 Notorious gas producers, like broccoli and beans, are high in a kind of carb called raffinose.
 “When indigestible sugars like raffinose reach the colon, the bacteria that inhabit that part of our digestive tract feeds on them and produce gas as a byproduct,” explains Rebekah Gross, MD, a gastroenterologist at the Joan H. Tisch Center for Women’s Health in New York.

 You eat too fast